gwax/www-gwax/posts/2006/08/a-long-drive-and-a-big-change.rst

 As to my unfortunate return to the land of the single, I consider the matter to be one of necessary evils.
-Kristina and I broke up preceding my departure for Minnesota because she didn't much want to be in a long distane relationship and, to be frank, neither do I. Between how bad I am about calling people to talk on the phone and how much a relationship tends to depend on being in contact with someone, I would expect an attempt at a long distance relationship to crash and burn horribly.
+Kristina and I broke up preceding my departure for Minnesota because she didn't much want to be in a long distance relationship and, to be frank, neither do I. Between how bad I am about calling people to talk on the phone and how much a relationship tends to depend on being in contact with someone, I would expect an attempt at a long distance relationship to crash and burn horribly.
 As